 I said it again, this time to God.

 I felt a humorous and loving response.
 “I know, Brianne,” I heard in my heart.
 “I know.
 I made you this way, and I do not make mistakes.”

 And with tears pouring down my face, I pulled over to the shoulder.
 I leaned my head against the steering wheel, and I cried.
 I sobbed because it was such a relief.
 I laughed through tears, because it had been so obvious this whole time.
-I cried for the girl who flicked rubber bands against her wrists, and I chuckled remembering the awkward dating moments I had had.
+I cried for the girl who flicked rubber bands against her wrists and catalogued her sins, and I chuckled remembering the awkward dating moments I had had.

 A few days later, I walked into therapy.
 I sat on the couch and announced, “I’m gay!”